cue-lang/proposal/designs/1951-required-fields-v2.md

 }
 ```
 Case 3 is common (see https://github.com/cue-lang/cue/issues/1232).
-Having something much more compact would be nice and some thoughts for a proposal for that are in progress.
+Having something much more compact would be nice: we have some thoughts for a possible proposal to address this.

 ### Policy
 Policy is like schema but tends to have more derived constraints.